avcoder/unit04-lesson06/slides.md

 # Exercise: Writing Unit Tests
 Practice Test Driven Development

-- Make functions and unit tests for:
+1. Make functions and unit tests for:
    - `subtract()`
    - `multiple()`
    - `divide()`
+1. What happens if your functions are called with arguments that aren't numbers?

 ---
 layout: image-right